 - Counting a request for leave or leave itself as a negative factor in making employment decisions like hiring, promotions, or raises.

 If your employer has violated your FMLA or NYPFL rights, you can contact a retaliation lawyer for a free consultation.

-How to File a Complaint For FMLA and NYPFL Violations
+How to File a Complaint About FMLA and NYPFL Violations

 Covered employees can file a complaint if their employer has violated their federal or state leave act rights.
-This can include withholding information about the law, refusing to authorize leave, or discriminating against employees who take a leave.
+This can include withholding information about the law, refusing to authorize leave, or discriminating against employees who take leave.

 The Wage and Hour Division of the U.S. Department of Labor administers and enforces the Family and Medical Leave Act.
-You can file a FMLA complaint with the Wage and Hour Division, which will investigate.
+You can file an FMLA complaint with the Wage and Hour Division, which will investigate.
 If the Wage and Hour Division cannot resolve the violation, they can force your employer to comply through the court system.

 Employees may also be able to bring a private civil action against an employer for FMLA violations.
 Generally, employees have two years from the date of the violation to bring a claim.

-Employers cannot terminate your employment, reduce your pay or benefits, or discipline you in any way for requesting or using NYPFL.
+Employers cannot fire you, reduce your pay or benefits, or discipline you in any way for requesting or using NYPFL.
 Before filing a complaint, you must ask your employer to reverse their decision and wait 30 days for them to comply.